typedb-osi/typedb-client-haskell/README.md

 still a long road to go; but nevertheless a small victory ^^

- *Beware:* Currently, the core code is messy, there is no testing and there are still design choices planned that are subject to change if I see fit.
+ *Beware:* Currently, the core code is messy, there is not much testing and there are still design choices planned that are subject to change if I see fit.
  Enter at own risk ;)

- ## Developing notes
- you will probably want to `clone --recursive` to get the grpc library;
- this part will be offlodad to the nix build script in time

  ## Contributing
  Right now this is a university project of mine.